 Storing and freezing

-Leftover sauce can be covered and refrigerated for 2-3 days or frozen for up to 3 months.
+Leftover sauce can be refrigerated in an airtight container for 2 to 3 days or frozen for up to 3 months.
 Freeze in mason jars or glass containers with lids.
 Be sure to allow a little room at the top since the liquid will expand when frozen.

 To reheat, first defrost the frozen container of sauce in the refrigerator overnight.
 Then reheat it in a pot on the stove or in a microwave-safe bowl.